RuilinChen-BNU/Harmoni-Planet/README.md

 🌟 Features

-	1. End-to-end support for PlanetScope strip imagery harmonization in a holistic, scalable, and self-contained manner.
+	1. End-to-end support for PlanetScope strip imagery harmonization in a holistic, scalable and self-contained manner.
 	2. Option to output only the optimized harmonization coefficients.
 	3. Supports storing and importing of graph structures.